keithbuhler/keithbuhler.github.io/slideshows/business1intro.md

 </section><section data-markdown>
 ## Philosophy—> Business Ethics

+These questions and more we will attempt to answer by:

+- clarifying terms,
-These questions and more we will attempt to answer by clarifying terms, establishing secure ethical principles, being sensitive to contextual details, identifying reasonable answers, evaluating arguments for and against each reasonable answer, and coming to our own conclusions.
+- establishing secure ethical principles,
+- being sensitive to contextual details,
+- identifying reasonable answers,
+- evaluating arguments for and against each reasonable answer, and
+- coming to our own conclusions.

 </section><section data-markdown>

-Though we will consider arguments from Kantian, consequentialist, and religious standpoints, our official approach to these questions will be from the standpoint of traditional virtue ethics.
+* We will consider arguments from Kantian, consequentialist, and religious standpoints
+* However, our *official approach* to these questions will be from the standpoint of traditional virtue ethics.

 </section><section data-markdown>